kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md

 ### Repairing ETL

 In the event of missing or inaccurate data, you may need to rebuild your ETL pipelines.
-This is a documented procedure.
 See the [Repair Kubecost ETLs](/troubleshooting/etl-repair.md) doc for information and troubleshooting steps.